(Redirected from Alfredo Cabrera)

 - Bats Unknown, Throws Right

-Shortstop Al Cabrera played his one and only major league game on May 16, 1913.
-He went a disappointing 0 for 2 at the plate in that game.
+Shortstop Al Cabrera played his one and only major league game on May 16, 1913, for the St. Louis Cardinals.
+He went 0 for 2 at the plate in that game.
+He was already 32 at the time.
 From 1901 to 1920, Cabrera was a regular in the Cuban Winter League and he also managed there later in the 1920s.

 He was also in the minors for eight years, playing for teams in the Northeast.